 is Febreze safe for people with allergies or asthma?

 No one likes odors, but scents are subjective—and we all react differently to fragrance.
-From low-fragrance products, like Febreze ONE, to fragrance-free, like Febreze FABRIC Free, we offer a range of scent levels depending on preference.
+From low-fragrance products, like Febreze LIGHT, to fragrance-free, like Febreze FABRIC Free, we offer a range of scent levels depending on preference.
 If you have any health concerns, though, consult with your doctor before using.

 is Febreze safe to use around my pets?